Storware/vprotect-manual/administration/reporting/README.md

 * Virtual Environment - for general statistics about data for virtual machines
 * Applications - for general statistics about data for applications
+* Storage Providers - for general statistics about data
 * Audit logs - for important events in terms of security and system administration.

 Detailed information on these individual sections can be found directly in the related articles.